pstlo/Navigator/readme.md

 ### Simple and addictive arcade game written in Python with PyGame ###

 Created by Mike Pistolesi \
-with art by Collin Guetta & music by Dylan Kusenko
+with art by Collin Guetta \
+music by Dylan Kusenko \
+& game over music by Simon Colker